yoyo-pan/unifi-rec-test-yoyo-pan/README.md

 ## Assignment

 1. Get everything running
-2. Hook up the "Configure me" link
+2. Hook up the "Configure me" link to go to http://localhost:6060/#!/configure
 3. On the new "Configure me" page create 2 directives
     * A form directive
     * A summary of the form submission
+4. Style the page to look like *assignment.png*
 4. Write some unit tests for the form to make sure that everything does what it's supposed to do

-* Please make sure that this new page is responsive and works in all browser sizes.
+**Please make sure that this new page is responsive and works in all browser sizes.**
-* Please match the comp exactly.
-Pay attention to details.
+**Please match the comp exactly.
+Pay attention to details.**
+**Please use [translations](https://angular-translate.github.io/docs/#/guide) for all strings.**

 ## Helpful links